-Public holidays are all the holidays of the Church of Iceland in addition to the days listed in Sections 2.3.1 and 2.3.2.
+Public holidays are all the holidays of the Church of Iceland in addition to the days listed in Articles 2.3.1. and 2.3.2.

 2.3.1.
-Days off
+PUBLIC HOLIDAYS

 Public holidays are: Maundy Thursday, Easter Monday, the First Day of Summer, 1 May, Ascension Day, Whit Monday and Boxing Day.